Understanding Federal Gift and Estate Tax

 When we pass away, we leave behind possessions or unfinished business: money, property, belongings and even debt.
 What is left behind is called an estate.
 Estate and estate taxes are not popular topics of conversation, and for most, there is never a convenient time to put your affairs in order.
 But, it's important to work on those things now to help you understand how taxes may affect your assets and impact your family after your death.

 Estate taxes could be one of the largest expenses your estate may pay.
 It also means that a significant part of your estate may be going to Uncle Sam and not to your loved ones.
-If your estate planning goals include minimizing taxes and preserving your estate for your heirs or beneficiaries, you need to understand how the estate tax system works, how to estimate your potential tax liability and what techniques are available to minimize it.
+If your estate planning goals include reducing taxes and preserving your estate for your heirs or beneficiaries, you need to understand how the estate tax system works, how to estimate your potential tax liability and what techniques are available to manage it.

 Foundations of the Federal Gift and Estate Tax System